"Sometimes the only way to truly understand is to understand you can not understand."

 “It is?”
 I said in shock.

 He shifted his eyes to Purlaka.
-“You are right, Senator.
+“You did not exaggerate, Senator.
 He does take modesty to the extreme.”

 “How could you be anything except angry at me?
 All I’ve done is cause you endless trouble!”